mstksg/inCode/copy/entries/five-point-haskell-2.md

     return any items that weren't in the original list.
 *   If your type is `[a] -> [a]`, you know that your logic can only affect the permutation and multiplicity of items in your list.
+*   If your type is `Functor f => f Int -> f Int`, you know that the length of the result will be preserved.
 *   If your type is `Monad m => m a -> m a`, you know that the lengths of your results will always be integer powers of the length of the input.